 - To provide our customers and stakeholders with usable and relevant scientific outputs that support their weather/climate decision-making and planning on seasonal to centennial timescales

 - To use existing Met Office scientific capability, and drive forward new capabilities in applied science, in order to address the emerging requirements of our customers and stakeholders.

-- We are involved in the Copernicus Climate Change Service SIS proof-of-concept projects AgriCLASS and Clim4Energy which are bringing together the climate science and user communities in the agriculture and energy sectors respectively to develop useful climate information for planning and adaptation.
+- We are involved in the Copernicus Climate Change Service proof-of-concept project Clim4Energy which brings together the climate science and user community in the energy sector to develop useful climate information for planning and adaptation.

 - We are co-leading a work package on user engagement and dissemination in PRIMAVERA, a project which aims to develop a new generation of advanced and well-evaluated high-resolution global climate models, capable of simulating and predicting regional climate with unprecedented fidelity, for the benefit of governments, business and society in general.

 - We are a partner in the National Institute for Health Research Health Protection Research Unit in Environmental Change and Health.
 This project brings health professionals and climate scientists together with the aim of enabling health decision-makers to have the knowledge, foresight and tools to mitigate, adapt to and benefit from environmental change.

 - As part of the "Review of Natural Hazards" project - an ETI-funded consortium project led by EDF R&D UK Centre - we have been involved in identifying and addressing a selection of research gaps in the characterisation of natural hazards for high-value UK energy infrastructure.